GlitchyZorua/Rosy-OS-Plus/README.md

 Scratch OS

-You may need tp load some of these with PenguinMod (https://penguinmod.com/)
+You may need to load most of these with PenguinMod (https://penguinmod.com/)